is a Japanese playwright, director, actor, and filmmaker.

 Kōkami has also directed and acted in several films including Renai Gikyoku: Watashi to koi ni ochitekudasai.[5]

-Cool Japan is a program regularly airing on NHK World-Japan.,[6] which attempts to explores the charm and secrets of cool Japanese culture by making full use of the sensibilities of foreigners who live and work in Japan.
+Kokami is the co-host of Cool Japan airing on NHK World-Japan,[6] which attempts to explores the charm and secrets of cool Japanese culture by making full use of the sensibilities of foreigners who live and work in Japan.

 Marty Friedman, the guitarist for Megadeth, has also appeared as the expert (for music) commentator several times, as he has been a resident of Shinjuku for many years[7]